UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

   - or using SLURM, here configured to use

     - p.tok.openmp.2h QOS
-    - send a mail at completion of the SLURM job(s)
+    - send a mail at the completion of the SLURM job(s)
     - use the p.tok.openmp partition ("queue")
     - 8 cores per job
     - 8 processes per job